Why do babies wake up crying?

 What should I do if my baby wakes up crying?

-If your baby is crying, go to your baby, pick her up and cuddle her to let her know that she is safe, then think about what she might need.
+If your baby is crying, pick her up and cuddle her to let her know that she is safe; then think about what she might need.
 Babies are little for such a short time, and crying is the only signal they have to show that something is wrong or that they feel they have been abandoned.
 Research shows that babies who were responsively attended to are more likely to be confident and secure as they grow older, even into adulthood.
-Once in a while, your response might be a bit slower and sometimes you’ll respond more quickly.
-What counts towards building your baby’s sense of safety is the general pattern of your response.
+Once in a while, your response might be a bit slower and sometimes you’ll respond more quickly; what counts towards building your baby’s sense of safety is the general pattern of your response.

 Is my baby finished sleeping if they wake up crying?

-How can I prevent my baby from waking up crying?
+How can I stop my baby from waking up crying?

-It will happen sometimes, because your baby is a small, helpless human being who only has one way of signalling distress and because every baby is different, and has different needs and sleep cycles.
+Because your baby is a small, helpless human being who only has one way of signalling distress it will happen sometimes.
+Also, every baby is different, and has different needs and sleep cycles.
 However, watching how your baby wakes will tell you a lot.
-If you observe your baby carefully, you may notice that he rarely "wakes up crying".
+If you observe your baby carefully, you may notice that they rarely "wake up crying".

-If you can pick your baby up to comfort her before he begins crying then she’ll feel less distressed and will relax and calm down more easily.
-You may notice that a baby which is being carried in a sling or baby carriermight wake up sometimes and just look around without crying - because this baby already feels safe and secure.
+If you can pick your baby up to comfort her before she begins to cry, then she’ll feel less distressed, will relax and calm down more easily.
+You may notice that a baby which is being carried in a sling or baby carrier might wake up sometimes and just look around without crying - this is because this baby already feels safe and secure.

 Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us